Trump's legal team opened their impeachment defense with a blizzard of lies

 Purpora also ignored the part of Sondland testimony in which the ambassador said he had told Zelensky’s top aide on September 1 that US aid would not resume until Ukraine announced the investigations.
 That is, Sondland, believing he was acting on Trump’s behalf, actually offered this supposed trade.

 Having pretended that one of the proposed quid pro quos Trump is accused of did not not exist, Purpora attacked the existence of the second one with additional false claims.
-“The Ukrainians did not that the security assistance was paused until the end of August,” he said, arguing Ukraine couldn’t have been extorted if they didn’t know of the hold.
+“The Ukrainians did not know that the security assistance was paused until the end of August,” he said, arguing Ukraine couldn’t have been extorted if they didn’t know of the hold.
 But evidence Purpora blew off suggests they did.
 Olena Zerkal, Ukraine’s former deputy foreign minister says Ukrainians knew of the hold in July.
 “We had this information,” Zerkal told the New York Times last month.
 And that’s not all.
 Laura Cooper, a deputy assistant secretary of Defense, in testimony before the House last fall, said that her staff received an email on July 23 indicating that Ukrainians were asking about the delay in delivery of aid.

 Trump’s lawyers also rolled out the litany of their favorite old arguments.
 They noted that “security assistance flowed” to Ukraine in September without Zelensky announcing the investigations Trump wanted.
 The release of the aid, of course, only came after a whistleblower complaint drew intense media scrutiny.
 As House Intelligence Chairman Adam Schiff (D-Calif.), one of Democrats’ impeachment managers, memorably put it: The Trump administration released the aid because “they got caught.”
 Trump’s lawyers simply pretended the release of the aid came without public pressure.
 Purpora also argued that Trump had increased lethal US support for Ukraine, an argument that overlooks the president’s alleged subverting of that very policy to benefit his presidential campaign.